OasisDigital/rxjs-closure/README.md

 Consult the `package.json` `devDependencies` to see what version of RxJS has been packaged.
 For the initial release it is 5.2.0.

-This package is intended for people already working with Angular, AOT, and Closure Compiler.
+This package is intended for people already working with Closure Compiler.
 If you're in that group, you probably familiar with a script somewhat like the one below, used to call Closure to perform the second half of the build process.

 ```
 #!/bin/bash